Detecting Documentation Gaps Before AI Model Release? A Summary of How the NVIDIA MCG Toolkit Works

 • File upload: ZIP / PDF / DOCX / Markdown

-Reading the Mechanism as a Three-Stage Pipeline
+Reading the Architecture as a Three-Stage Pipeline

 The MCG Toolkit is a containerized pipeline consisting of three stages: Ingestion → Extraction → Rendering.
 A central orchestrator receives requests for URLs or files and calls each stage in sequence.